Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Acknowledgements

 \section{Acknowledgements}

 S. Banerjee is partially supported by the NSF CAREER award DMS-2141621.
 S. Bhamidi and V. Pipiras are partially supported by NSF DMS-2113662.
 S. Banerjee, S. Bhamidi and V.Pipiras are partially supported by NSF RTG grant DMS-2134107.
+S. Bhamidi was partially supported by DMS-2413928, and DMS-2434559.
+Part of this material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930, while S. Banerjee and S. Bhamidi were in residence at the Simons Laufer Mathematical Sciences Institute in Berkeley, California, during the Spring 2025 semester. {\cg We thank two anonymous referees for detailed evaluation of the original submission which resulted in significant improvement of the paper. }